alpha9centauri/openai-photostock-generator/README.md

 - Add fine-tuning capabilities for specific industries.
 - Integrate additional languages and image styles.
 - Implement user authentication for personalized experiences and saved histories.

----

-This README presents your project as a polished, professional application with real-world potential, making it highly appealing on your resume!
-Let me know if you'd like more adjustments or specific details added.